 How are interest rates and APRs determined for a personal loan interest rate?

 There are multiple factors that determine a borrower’s approved interest rate and APR for a personal loan:

 - Loan term

-Additionally, take both rates into account when comparing loans among lenders and even similar loans from one financial institution.
-What looks like a few points in either direction can mean big savings—or overspending—over the life of your loan.
+Additionally, take both rates and fees into account when comparing lenders.
+What looks like a few percentage points can mean big savings over the life of your loan.

 Discover Personal Loans doesn’t charge borrowers loan origination fees, or any other fees provided you make your monthly payments on time.
 This means that you can calculate the full cost of your loan and choose a loan term that gives you a monthly payment you can budget for.